-Locate sight glass (A) on the right side of the hydraulic fluid tank.
+1. Locate sight glass (A) on the right side of the hydraulic fluid tank.
+It allows the operator to visually inspect the oil level and quality.

-The sight glass allows the operator to visually inspect the oil level and its quality.
 The sight glass can be seen with the hood open or closed.

-2. Ensure that the hydraulic oil level is between the low and full indicator marks on the sight glass.
+Ensure that the hydraulic oil level is between the low and full indicator marks.